 Undergraduate Studies: A Statement of the College's Position

-Failure in a College or University examination (i.e. failure to achieve a Third Class result or better, or to be declared to have satisfied the examiners in an un-classed examination) is rare at Cambridge.
-At Selwyn, as at other colleges, this leads automatically to the student being sent down i.e. required to leave.
+Failure in a College or University examination (i.e. failure to achieve a Third Class result or better, or to be declared to have satisfied the examiners in an un-classed examination) is rare at Selwyn.
+As at other colleges, this leads automatically to the student being sent down, i.e. required to leave.
 There is a right of appeal to the College Council.
-It should be noted in this connection that the University does not operate a system of exam re-sits.
+Note in this connection that the University does not operate a system of exam re-sits.
 Grounds for an appeal would usually be severe ill health or other serious circumstances beyond the individual’s control that have had a significant impact on their ability to perform to their full potential.
-It is anticipated that a student should discuss any such circumstances with their Tutor before the examinations.
+It is anticipated that a student should have discussed any such circumstances with their Tutor before the examinations.

-These sanctions are rarely necessary.
+These sanctions are very rarely necessary.
 They are imposed under the College’s Fitness to Study Procedure.
 They would only be considered in cases of exceptional seriousness.
 Students would usually have had an opportunity to retrieve the situation through the various stages of remedial action outlined in the Fitness to Study Procedure.
 Should this opportunity not be taken, a recommendation may be made to the College Council that the student be sent down.
 The final decision as to the student’s future rests with the College Council, to which the student has the right to make representations.
-Escalation to this point is extremely rare.

 The College is well aware that a number of students will find themselves in situations beyond their control that temporarily prevent them from working as effectively as they would wish.
 No student in such circumstances is at risk of being sent down.
 Anyone in this position should confide in their Tutor, who will respond sympathetically and advise on how best to get back on track.